amoshgurung/shifttracker/README.md

 Then go to its root directory and open the shifttracker folder.
 Once you are in the directory, from your terminal/cmd run ```python main.py```

 ## Source
-The structure of the code is an object oriented approach suggested by @BryanOakley in stackoverflow.
+The structure of the code(tkinter) is an object oriented approach suggested by @BryanOakley in stackoverflow.